 The second type of proceeding, the quick take proceeding, is utilized in the vast majority of Florida eminent domain cases.
 In a “quick take” proceeding, the condemning authority will acquire the property interests at the beginning of the case, without first knowing what the final value of the property and accompanying damages will be.
 To do so, the condemning authority will deposit in the court registry a good faith estimate of the value of the property interests acquired.
 Once that good faith estimate is deposited and an order of taking is entered, title will transfer from the property owner to the condemning authority.
 After title has transferred, the parties will proceed to litigate whether the affected property owner is due additional compensation.

-Fixel & Willis’s attorneys, through decades of experience representing private property owners, have handled both types proceedings, including hundreds of “quick take” cases.
-If you are a Florida property owner facing an eminent domain taking and you have any questions or concerns regarding a Florida eminent domain issue, please contact Fixel & Willis’s firm administrator, Susie Harris, by email at firstname.lastname@example.org, or toll free at 1-800-848-7535.
+The Fixel Law Firm’s attorneys, through decades of experience representing private property owners, have handled both types proceedings, including hundreds of “quick take” cases.
+If you are a Florida property owner facing an eminent domain taking and you have any questions or concerns regarding a Florida eminent domain issue, please contact the Fixel Law Firm by email at firstname.lastname@example.org or toll free at 1-800-848-7535.